vbaboyan/vbaboyan.github.io/index.md

 header:
   image: "/assets/images/splash/Connectomics.png"
 intro:
-  - excerpt: 'Welcome to my Personal Webpage.'
+  - excerpt: 'Welcome to my Personal Webpage.
+I'm a doctoral candidate at UC Irvine where i've been studying the neurobiology of human language using Magnetic Resonance Imaging.
+In addition, as of December 2019, I will be working full-time for a fantastic medical technology startup, Synaptive Medical, whose principal aim is to improve neurosurgical patient outcomes using cutting edge imaging and robotics platforms in the operating room.'
 Blog_intro:
   - excerpt: 'Recent Blog Posts'
 feature_row: